Small Grant Scheme

 Natural Kirklees Small Grant Scheme

-The 2023 Small Grant Scheme is now closed
+Applications for the 2024 Small Grant Scheme are now closed

 Details of the Grant Schemes to Date